 Syphilis cannot be spread from toilet seats, pools, hot tubs, shared clothing, or eating utensils.

 Can My Baby Get Syphilis From Me?

 It's possible.
 Depending on how long a pregnant woman has been infected with syphilis, she has a good chance of having a stillbirth or giving birth to a baby who dies shortly after birth.
 Treatment of syphilis as quickly as possible is imperative once a woman suspects an infection.
 Even if the baby is born without symptoms, the baby could develop symptoms a few weeks after birth.
 Untreated babies may become developmentally delayed.
-They can have other medical problems, including deafness, cataracts, and seizures.
+They can have other medical problems, including deafness, cataracts, heart problems, and seizures.
 They may die.